News

 What are guitar scales?

-Before getting ahead of ourselves, let’s briefly define what guitar scales are exactly and why you should learn them.
+Before we begin, let’s briefly define what guitar scales are and why you should learn them.

 Minor pentatonic scale

-To get started with our five guitar scales, let’s begin with a simple minor pentatonic scale.
-This is by far the most versatile scale out there and the one most people learn first.
-You can think of the minor pentatonic scale as the one that’ll be your safety net for any kind of improvisation you need to perform at any given time.
+Let’s begin with a simple minor pentatonic scale.
+This is by far the most versatile scale, and the one most people learn first.
+You can think of the minor pentatonic scale as your safety net for any type of improvisation you need to perform.

-If you get lost during a song or if you suddenly don’t remember the solo you’ve been practicing, the minor pentatonic scale goes with (almost) everything.
-This scale will save the day 95% of the time.
+If you get lost during a song or if you suddenly don’t remember the solo you have been practicing, the minor pentatonic scale goes with (almost) everything.
+This scale will save the day 95 % of the time.
 Think of the minor pentatonic as the Swiss Army knife of guitar scales.

 For most scenarios, all you need to know is the key you’re playing in and how to find that note on the 6th string of the guitar.
-To follow our nightmare example, G is found at the 3rd fret of the 6th string.
-So place your index finger on fret 3 and start playing the scale from there.
-Here’s a diagram of the first position of the minor pentatonic scale in the key of G:
+To follow our nightmare example, G is found on the 3rd fret of the 6th string.
+Place your index finger on fret 3 and start playing the scale from there.
+Here is a diagram of the first position of the minor pentatonic scale in the key of G:

 G Minor Pentatonic Scale

-The red note stands for where G (the root note of this scale) is found.
-If you need to change keys, you can just translate the entire shape up and down the guitar, lining up the red note on the 6th string with the root of the key you want to play in.
-If you need it to be A, you just move to the 5th fret of the 6th string and start playing from there.
+The red note shows where G (the root note of this scale) is found.
+If you need to change keys, you can simply transpose the entire chord up or down the guitar, lining up the red note on the 6th string with the root of the key you want to play in.
+For example, if you need to play in the key of A, just move to the 5th fret of the 6th string and start playing from there.

-If you’re familiar with reading guitar tablature, here’s the G minor pentatonic guitar scale in tab form:
+If you’re familiar with guitar tablature, here’s the G minor pentatonic guitar scale in tab form:

 Sounds easy, right?
-It might take some time to get the hang of this guitar scale and how scales work in the first place, so keep on practicing.
-Once you’ve nailed down the minor pentatonic, it’s time to move on to other more advanced guitar scales and expand your repertoire of guitar-playing skills.
+It might take some time to get the hang of this guitar scale and how scales work in the first place, so keep practicing.
+Once you’ve nailed the minor pentatonic, it’s time to move on to more advanced scales and expand your guitar-playing skills.

 Major pentatonic scale

-The brother of the minor pentatonic scale, the major pentatonic scale works much like its minor counterpart in most situations.
+The brother of the minor pentatonic scale, the major pentatonic scale works much like its minor counterpart.
 Here’s a diagram of the G major pentatonic scale:

 G Major Pentatonic Scale

-This scale has a very different sonic flavor.
+This scale sounds very different.
 You’ll notice this as soon as you play it.
-Always start on the root note and work your way from there when playing up, and finish on that note when coming back down.
+Always start on the root note when playing up, and finish on that note when coming back down.

 Compare this major scale to its minor counterpart.
-Once you do this, you’ll notice that major scales tend to sound happier than minor scales, which tend to be darker.
-This is a great way to figure out which scale to use when jamming: If the song sounds dark and rocky, try the minor pentatonic scale.
+You’ll notice that the major scale sounds happier than the harmonic minor scale, which tends to be darker.
+This is a great way to figure out which scale to use when jamming; if the song sounds dark and rocky, try the minor pentatonic scale.
 If it sounds bright and happy, try the major pentatonic scale instead.

-Try listening to your favorite songs and getting your ear tuned to recognize and identify whether it is played in a minor or major scale.
+A fun exercise is to listen to your favorite songs and identify whether it is played in a minor or major scale.

 Blues scale

-Another excellent choice for beginners, this scale consists of the minor pentatonic scale plus an extra note (and its repetitions) called a blues note.
-It adds a bluesy sound, of course, but really it’s that gritty sound you hear on a lot more than just blues music.
+The blues scale is another excellent choice for beginners.
+This scale consists of the minor pentatonic scale plus an extra note (and its repetitions), called a blues note.
+It adds a bluesy sound, of course, but it’s that gritty sound you hear on a lot more than just blues music.

-Don’t assume that the blues scale works only in the blues music genre.
+Don’t assume that this scale only works in blues music.
 Do you like Oasis?
-It’s there in a lot of solos.
+It’s in a lot of solos.
 Metallica?
 Black Sabbath?
 You guessed it.
 Stevie Ray Vaughan?
 Clapton?
 John Mayer?
 A staple of those players.
-From traditional blues all the way to pop, funk, metal, and jazz, this scale with that extra note can get the job done in style.
-Here’s a diagram in the key of G with the added note in blue:
+From traditional blues all the way to pop, funk, metal, and jazz, this scale with the extra note can add the touch of flair you’re looking for.
+Here’s a diagram in the key of G with the added note in blue

 G Blues Scale

-As we move on to more complex guitar scales, it’s inevitable that they’ll require a bit more control and knowledge.
+As we move on to more complex guitar scales, they’ll require a bit more control and knowledge.
 The blues scale is no exception.
-As great as the blues guitar scale is, you should be careful with it when improvising and playing your solos.
-The added blues note is a passing note — something to play occasionally, but not too long or too often.
+As great as the blues guitar scale is, you should be careful when improvising and playing your solos.
+The added blues note is a passing note — something to play occasionally, but not for too long or too often.

-When improvising, you’ll want to play mostly the regular minor pentatonic scale and save that extra note for when you need more flavor.
-Be sure not to linger too much or end your phrases there.
+When improvising, you will mostly want to play the regular minor pentatonic scale and save that extra note for when you need more flavor.
+Be sure not to linger too much on that note or end your phrases there.

 Major scale

-The mother of all the other scales in music theory, this one is the logical next step in our journey toward mastering different guitar scales.
-This scale consists of seven notes and can be a bit more complicated in its uses.
-The major guitar scale isn’t quite as versatile as the minor and major pentatonic.
+The mother of all the scales in music theory, the major scale is the logical next step in our journey.
+This scale consists of seven notes and can be complicated.
+The major guitar scale isn’t quite as versatile as the minor and major pentatonic scales.

 Why?
 Because the major scale adds two notes to the major pentatonic scale, and those notes can sound tense.
 This makes them harder to use.
 Here’s the major scale in the key of G. Notice the differences (marked in blue):